LabShengLi/nanome/index.md

     --genome https://storage.googleapis.com/jax-nanopore-01-project-data/nanome-input/ecoli.tar.gz
 ```

+`-profile` is the bundle of paramters used for singularity, `--dsname` is the dataset name, `--input` is the FAST5 input files, and `--genome` is the reference genome file.

-The output can be followins:
+The output of NANOME pipeline can be followins:
 ```
 [b2/6dbf5d] process > EnvCheck (CIEcoli)                   [100%] 1 of 1 ✔
 [12/5b2e1f] process > Untar (ecoli_ci_test_fast5.tar)      [100%] 1 of 1 ✔